marcottelab/super.complex/README.md

 For further cross validation in each of the methods, in the bash script, loop through different values for explore_prob and prob_metropolis if using metropolis, and T0 and alpha if using iterative simulated annealing.
 We recommend setting max_size_thres based on domain knowledge of the network, to specify the maximum number of steps the algorithm is allowed to take while growing the community.
 Alternately, performing a box plot of the sizes of known communities and choosing a large size that is not an outlier works well for this.
 We recommend setting the use_all_neigs to 1, so that all neighbors of a node are explored before deciding which to choose to grow the community.
 If this is not efficient enough for your compute system, you can set the parameters thres_neig, min_thres_neig_sorted and perc to limit the number of neighbors explored.

+### Data and models:
+The input data for human and yeast data is available on zenodo.
 The best models for each of the experiments are available on zenodo at

 https://doi.org/10.5281/zenodo.4814944

-These can be used for transferring learning to different applications.
-The input data for human and yeast data is also available on zenodo.
-Parameters yielding the best results are specified in the paper and in the input files.
+These can also be used for transferring learning to different applications.
+Parameters yielding the best results in our experiments are specified in the paper and in the input files.

 ### Website:
 Interactive visualizations of results can be constructed by running the file update_everything_webiste.py in the websites folder after specifying paths to learned community results.
 Results on human protein interaction network are visualized here: https://sites.google.com/view/supercomplex/super-complex-v3-0